Supporting Your Anxious Child Before Holiday Gatherings

 Some ideas include:

-Ear defenders for loud environments
+Ear defenders for loud spaces

 Asking for a break

-Taking a quick walk with a parent
+A short walk with a parent

-Going to a calm space
+Retreating to a calm space

 4. Identify a Quiet Space Before the Event Begins